 - -n No-Op.
 In No-Op mode, no actions that affect data or structures are taken.
-Instead, commands that would be run are displayed. - -d Increase verbosity for debugging. - -D Set extreme debugging verbosity, using bash '-x' mode.
+Instead, commands that would be run are displayed.
+This command can also be educational, showing various steps that will occur during an upgrade. - -d Increase verbosity for debugging. - -D Set extreme debugging verbosity, using bash '-x' mode.
 Also implies -d.